 The acronym Breit comes from Hangenbriete, the name of the vineyard.
 The appellation rules for this wine were promulgated in 1976, and Mélanie’s father started making crémant in the early 1980s.
 From the first, he worked with a long aging period.
 Today, the Pfisters consistently make an unusually elegant, perfumed, top-end crémant.
 The cuvée (Chardonnay with 25% Pinot Blanc and 25% Pinot Auxerrois) rests on its lees for a minimum of twenty-four months (most French crémant, regardless of origin, ages on its lees for about nine months or so).
 There are three to four disgorgements of a given year’s production, and what you’re drinking could have aged as long as thirty-six months on its lees.
 This is a single-vintage wine without any older reserve wine, but the vintage is kept discreetly on the back label rather than printed on the front because of the multiple disgorgements.
 The final sentence in the back label text gives the exact number of months of aging on the lees.
 Production averages 800 cases annually; dosage is 3-4 grams per liter, making this an extra brut.

-Intense vibrancy and great synergy with cleansing acidity are the hallmarks of this serious vintage sparkling wine.
-After the froth subsides, a very lively bead of bubbles persists and will tickle your fancy.
-Absolutely dry on the palate, citrus and
+Intensely vibrant with great synergy and cleansing acidity are the hallmarks of this serious vintage sparkling wine.
+After the froth subsides, very lively, high energy beads of small bubbles persist and will tickle your nose and fancy.
+Absolutely dry on the palate, with citrus zest and tart granny smith apple.
+Appealing chalky minerality tags the long fresh finish.
+Would drink this with top grade caviar or smoked trout, but just perfect as an aperitif.